National Honor Society Adviser – Gretchen Livingston (email@example.com)

 The purpose of the National Honor Society is "to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, and to develop character in students of secondary schools."
 Membership in the local chapter is based on outstanding scholarship, character, leadership, and service.

 Membership is open to junior and senior students who have attained a cumulative scholastic average of at least an 85, are full time students (carry 5 or more credits), have taken at least 4 AP or honors course, have made and continue to make great contributions to their school and community through community service, and meet leadership and character criteria.

 Becoming a Member

 There is an informational meeting in September to discuss the qualifications of membership and the expectations of members.
 Those juniors and seniors who meet the scholarship criteria will receive an invitation to attend an informational meeting during advisor time.
-If a student determines they meet the criteria and are interested in becoming a member, they will need to complete the application.
+If a student determines they meet the criteria and are interested in becoming a member, they will need to complete the required paperwork.

 Expectations of Membership

 Students accepted for membership will need to attend the induction ceremony usually held at the beginning of December.
 For each year of membership, the NHS member will need to complete at least 15 hours of community service above and beyond NHS sponsored projects.